 But for my money, the answer’s right there in the title: Sandy isn’t a girl at all.
 She’s just a metaphor, an affectionate nickname for the seaside town where Bruce spent much of his formative years and was now restless to escape.
 Hence the parenthetical.

 Once we realize and acknowledge this, the song becomes achingly poignant and heartfelt.
 If we cling to the notion of Sandy as a girl, the song’s narrator becomes insensitive and almost fatuous.
-(It’s interesting to note that Bruce is still working his way towards his talent for writing songs that work in multiple levels.
+(It’s interesting to note that Bruce is still working his way towards his talent for writing songs that work on multiple levels.
 Although “Sandy” does indeed function as a song about a town or about a girl, the two interpretations run along divergent tracks instead of parallel.)

 But Sandy wasn’t always about Bruce’s adopted hometown.
-Although Brian Hiatt writes in The Stories Behind the Songs that “Sandy” traces its origins to the ironic absence of fireworks in Asbury Park on July 4, 1973, evidence suggest that event (or non-event) was merely a catalyst in the song’s evolution rather than its genesis.
+Although Brian Hiatt writes in The Stories Behind the Songs that “Sandy” traces its origins to the ironic absence of fireworks in Asbury Park on July 4, 1973, evidence suggests that event (or non-event) was merely a catalyst in the song’s evolution rather than its genesis.

 That’s because we’re fortunate enough to have an early draft of Bruce’s lyrics for “Sandy,” and while they are unfortunately undated, we can safely assume they date back at least some months before that early summer night.